johnshearing/bioelectocracy/README.md

           * Jesus and Muhammad both warned against usury and it is completely forbidden under Islamic law.
           * **Usury is not evil, it's cancer at the scale of macro-organism when the scope of "neighbor" is narrow**
           * Levin's cure for cancer does not kill the cancer.
 Rather it widens the scope of "neighbor"
-            * Usury and all the suffering it causes will disapear as humans widen the scope of "neighbor".
+            * Usury and all the suffering it causes will disappear as humans widen the scope of "neighbor".

   ### The foundational question we will be asking as we explore BioElectocracy is:
   ### What form of Governance most widens the scope of who each of us consider to be neighbors?